phgoff/wagmi-bitkubnext-connector/README.md

 Use a bitkubnext wallet as a wagmi connector!

-> _Currently, You can only use it to connect a wallet and read from the contract._.
+> _Currently, You can only use it to connect a wallet and read from the contract._

 ## Installation